Blockternship/dapp-airquality/README.md

 This is part of our contributions to CanAirIO which is a citizen science initiative for air quality tracking, visualization and dissemination

-To Achieve our we stated building 3 core components, and this is the description of our progress:
+To achieve our goal we stated building 3 core components, and this is the description of our progress:

 ## Android